Pain psychology: Pain and Cognitive Function

-Pain treatments include a host of therapeutic techniques and methods such as active listening, medication, reflection, empathy as well as behavioral techniques like guided imagery or meditation.
-A common treatment for pain is psychotherapy also known as talk therapy.
-It has helped reduce patients’ pain, increased the contentment of their lives, and has lowered the pain medication intake.
-An example of this presents itself in a study that was conducted on a group of workers in 1998 with chronic pain issues, and once they went through psychotherapy treatment, it resulted in decreased levels of depression and other conflicts, along with better control of their lives.
-What is learned from the therapy sessions can become useful tools for patients to use for future conflicts with chronic pain due to injury and/or a surgical procedure.

-Pain Psychologist vs Physician
+Initial Medical Intervention

 Individuals experiencing chronic pain typically contact a physician first.
 A physician is able to provide a prescription to medications to treat chronic pain.
 The medications commonly prescribed are acetaminophen, topical creams/sprays (applied to the skin) that contain pain relievers, opioids (narcotics), sedatives to help with insomnia, and medical marijuana.
-These medications are temporary pain relievers that are highly addictive therefore, it is common for a physician to recommend a pain psychologist.
-A pain psychologist will help you address the mental effects that chronic pain causes.
+These medications are temporary pain relievers, some being highly addictive; therefore, it is common for a physician to recommend lifestyle changes along with a pain psychologist or therapist for further treatment.

+While individuals experiencing chronic pain typically contact a physician first, a pain psychologist will help address the mental effects that chronic pain causes.
 According to the American Psychological Association (APA), when a chronic pain patient goes in for treatment from a pain psychologist, they are asked various questions about their mental and physical health, their concerns about the pain they are experiencing, and a questionnaire may follow to keep track of any other information that may be needed to take note of.
 Once this initial process is done, a treatment plan is made specifically to meet the needs of the patient.

+Therapeutic Approaches to Pain Management

+Pain treatments include a host of therapeutic techniques and methods such as active listening, medication, reflection, empathy, as well as behavioral techniques like guided imagery or meditation.
+A common treatment for pain is psychotherapy, also known as talk therapy.
+It has helped reduce patients’ pain, increased the contentment of their lives, and lowered the pain medication intake.
+An example of this presents itself in a study that was conducted on a group of workers in 1998 with chronic pain issues.
+Once they went through psychotherapy treatment, it resulted in decreased levels of depression and other conflicts, along with better control of their lives.
+What is learned from the therapy sessions can become useful tools for patients to use for future conflicts with chronic pain due to injury and/or a surgical procedure.

-Pain psychologist offer various mental therapies that include cognitive-behavioral therapy (CBT) acceptance and commitment therapy, mindfulness training, meditation and relaxation therapies.
-To look at the therapies offered by a pain psychologist more in-depth, Practical Pain Management.com’s The Role of Psychology in Pain Management article lists the many treatments associated with CBT:
+Pain psychologists offer various mental therapies that include cognitive-behavioral therapy (CBT), acceptance and commitment therapy, mindfulness training, meditation, and relaxation therapies.
+To look at the therapies offered by a pain psychologist more in-depth here are some of the treatments associated with CBT: